shikhargoswami/who-is-the-singer/README.md

 * Taylor Swift

 ## Model
-After 20 epochs(1hr training on colab TPU runtype) -  Testing accuracy~64%
+After 20 epochs(1hr training) -  Testing accuracy~64%
 * As audio is a spatio-temporal data, it is vey hard to represent this time-dependent on a fixed scale.
 So, it is obvious that accuracy is relatively less.

 ## Requirements